 - The Celestine Prophecy – James Redfield… Everyone told me that this was a great book that I should read.
-If you knew me, you’d know that that’s a sure way to put me off a book (especially when I was younger and far more rebellious against the status quo).
+If you knew me back then, you’d know that that was a sure way to put me off a book (especially when I was younger and far more rebellious against the status quo).
 Alas, many years later, I’m glad I heeded their words.
 This book took me on a journey of great revelation about myself and my relationships with friends, but moreover, about my romantic relationships.
 Even today, I use bits and pieces of the journey I went on with this book in my own life everyday.
 It is a book about relationships, about love between a man and a woman (relatable to any sexual orientation as it’s about the yin and yang that exists within us all), about the energy we are as beings charged in an ever-expanding magnetic field, and so much more.
 LOVED IT!

 - Tao Te Ching – Lao Tzu… When I discovered this little gem, I was studying Tai Chi in a park in Santa Monica.
 My teacher proposed this little volume to each of her students as reading that would support our study of the martial art.
 This book – specifically, the translation by Stephen Mitchell – is astounding and astonishing.
 But I have yet to understand all of it.
 Yes, that’s right.
 I’ve read, reread, reread and reread this little book of less than 100 pages, and its meaning continues to unfold to me as I live life, and be human and eternal at the same time.
 Astonishing book that is hard to believe it was written by one man.
 Remarkable philosophy.